liumichael/facecard/deliverables/iteration-03.review.md

 It hasn't been long time since we have finished deliverable 2, and deadline for finishing deliverable 3 was approaching faster than we expected.
 We still had a lot of things to implement in our website, such as setting up the MongoDB database and making the website functional with the database so it was crucial that each member deliberately does all work for the website to successfully function.
 We had many meetings to make sure everyone knew what they were doing with their own assigned tasks, and asked each other a lot of questions through various forms such as Facebook Messenger and Discord Chat whenever we were stuck on some problems regarding our tasks.
-Since not a lot of team members were directly experienced with Node.js framework we are using in our project, there was initially some difficulties along the way, but we successfully managed to finish a lot of tasks in short period of time.
+Since not a lot of team members were directly e xperienced with Node.js framework we are using in our project, there was initially some difficulties along the way, but we successfully managed to finish a lot of tasks in short period of time.

 2. Time management